 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company manages liquidity risk through the management of its capital structure as described in Note 28.
-The margin balance payable, accounts payable and income taxes payable are due within the current operating period.
+The Company manages liquidity risk through the management of its capital structure.
+The accounts payable and income taxes payable are due within the current operating period.